720kb/ndm/README.md

 > Donating to an open source project is the best way to tie your love for it.

-If you enjoy **ndm** consider donating to the project and help mantain and continuously improve the project!
+If you enjoy **ndm** consider donating to the project and help mantain and continuously improve it!

 **Backers**